wking-io/Fluture/README.md

 Returns a new Future which either rejects with the first rejection reason, or resolves with the last resolution value once and if both Futures resolve.
-This behaves analogues to how JavaScript's and operator does.
+This behaves analogously to how JavaScript's *and*-operator does.

 ```js
 //An asynchronous version of: